How to export your WooCommerce customer addresses

 Today we looked into the basics of exporting your WooCommerce customer address.
 We also saw some different ways you can filter and export this information.

-By the end of the day you should be able to understand where your customers are, and that should help you in the decision making process.
-All the tips included in this guide can be also used for other custom fields, such as the company, phone and shipping method.
-This is just the starting point of gathering useful information from your raw data.
+By the end of the day, you should be able to understand your customers and that should help you in the decision-making process.
+All the tips included in this guide can also be used for other custom fields, such as company, phone, and shipping method.
+This is just the starting point of gathering useful information from your data.

 We hope you enjoyed it and see you next time!